uncms-dev/uncms/docs/README.md

 ## Requirements

-UnCMS assumes Jinja2 templating with [django-jinja](https://github.com/niwinz/django-jinja) and a PostgreSQL database.
+UnCMS works best with a PostgreSQL database.
+Other databases probably work, but have not been extensively tested.

 ## Features

-UnCMS comes with just enough features for building the normal small-to-medium-sized content-heavy websites, and leaves other decisions to your project.
+UnCMS comes with just enough features for building small-to-medium-sized content-heavy websites, and leaves other decisions to your project.
-It has no opinions about how your project should be structured, it has minimal opinions about how the admin looks, and it plays well with your existing models.
+It has no opinions about how your project should be structured, it has minimal opinions about how your admin area looks, and it plays well with your existing models.

 * Hierarchal [page management](pages-app.md) and [navigation menus](rendering-navigation.md) with no depth limit.
 * [Publication controls](publication-control.md) with online preview.